LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/D/Data Action Target.md

 tags:
     - glossary
 ---
 A record that stores authentication and authorization information for a given platform.
-Supported targets include webhooks and Salesforce CRM.
+Supported targets include webhooks and [[Salesforce CRM]].